Future of UO Data Storage:

 June 2024

-- Archival storage (such as cloud-based Glacier from AWS).
+• Archival storage (such as cloud-based Glacier from AWS).
+Availability TBD.

 More Information

-*March 2024 emails excluded Dropbox users who lacked data in their accounts.
+*Emails in March and June 2024 excluded Dropbox users who lacked data in their accounts.

 Getting Help